 At Waverley Studio College we value good behaviour in the classroom and elsewhere to promote the school as a learning community and to ensure that classrooms are safe and effective learning environments.

-- Being able to leave Waverley and be successful anytime, anyplace, anywhere,
+- Being able to leave Waverley, to be successful anytime, anyplace and anywhere;

 Waverley Studio College opened in September 2013 to support young people aged 14 – 19 to develop the skills they will need to gain employment or to progress to further study.
 Waverley Studio College aims to address a current skills shortage amongst young people in Health, Creative Technology and Enterprise.
 Our aim is to support young people to find out more about the world of work and gain the skills which prepare them for successful future careers in our specialist sectors.
 The admissions process for the Studio School is compliant with the School Admissions Code and the School Admissions Appeal Code, February 2012.
 This includes criteria for prioritising places if the school is oversubscribed.
 The trust will also be responsible for the arranging and provision for any appeal against a refusal of a place in the school.